14 Top-Rated Things to Do in Hamilton, Ontario

 Address: 200 Harbour Front Drive, Hamilton, Ontario

-Those with a penchant for art would do well to visit the Art Gallery of Hamilton.
-It was established in 1914 and later moved to its current location on King Street West (a modern-style building designed by Trevor P. Garwood-Jones) in 1977.
+Those with a penchant for art would do well to visit the Art Gallery of Hamilton (AGH).
+It was established in 1914 and later moved to its current location on King Street West, a modern-style building designed by Trevor P. Garwood-Jones, in 1977.
 There's more than 7,000 square meters of museum space to explore here.

-Featuring over 10,000 artworks, the museum has built a reputation for the importance of its permanent collection, which includes numerous works by Canadian artists, as well as international contemporary artworks.
+Featuring over 10,000 artworks, the museum has built a reputation for the importance of its permanent collection, which includes numerous works by Canadian artists.
+It also features works by international contemporary artists.

 Address: 123 King Street W, Hamilton, Ontario

 10. Hamilton Museum of Steam & Technology